stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/30_data_dialog.md

 ### Motivation

-Data Dialog is a simplified and practical design to retrieve information from the User by means of a Dialog.
-It is generally used to retrieve Preference information.
+Data Dialog is a simplified and practical design to retrieve information from the User by means of a modal dialog.
+It is generally used to retrieve preference information.

 To use a Data Dialog, the following constraints must be respected: